airtribe-projects/task-manager-api-ahsas-sharma/README.md

-# Task Manager API
+# Assignment 1 : Task Manager API

-A RESTful API for managing tasks built with Node.js and Express as part of Airtribe Backend Engineering program.
+A RESTful API for managing tasks built with Node.js and Express.

 ## Features